 |Card Replacement Fees||$0||$10|

-What is a credit card annual fee?
-Banks charge annual fees for the privilege of carrying their cards.
-Think of them as membership fees, of sorts, that aren’t related to how often you use the card.
+A credit card annual fee is the price you pay for the privilege of carrying a particular credit card.
+Think of annual fees as membership fees, of sorts, that aren’t related to how often you use the card.
 Like a gym membership, you can pay for it and never use the gym or you can pay the fee and put the gym to regular use; the same is true with credit card annual fees.

 What credit cards charge annual fees?
 A wide range of cards charge annual fees.
 Cards for people with low credit scores or limited credit history and rewards credit cards often charge them.